 The journey to Semuc Champey is a long 7-hour drive, so leave your hotel at 5 am.
 That way you’ll arrive at Semuc Champey around noon.
-There, you’ll be rewarded with stunning views, and you’ll immediately want to go swimming in the natural pools.
+There, you’ll be rewarded with breathtaking views, and you’ll immediately want to go swimming in the pools of nature

 Semuc Champey is a section of the Cahabón River that consists of a series of naturally formed pools that are beautiful and offer the chance to relax and have a long swim.
 You can also get there with a tour, but it’s best to do it on your own so you can rest as long as you want after the long drive

 Stay in the area at one of the few rustic hotels.